-Barn owls are not particularly territorial but they do have a home range in which they forage; for males this is a radius of about 1 km (0.6 mi) from the nest site and an average size of about 300 hectares.
-Female home ranges largely coincide with that of their mates.
-Outside the breeding season, males and females usually roost separately, each one having about three favoured sites in which to conceal themselves by day, and which are also visited for short periods during the night.
-Roosting sites include holes in trees, fissures in cliffs, disused buildings, chimneys, hay lofts, and are often small in comparison to the owls nesting sites.
+Barn owls are not particularly territorial.
+They do have a home range in which to forage; for males, this is a radius of about 1 km (0.6 mi) from the nest site and an average size of about 300 hectares.
+Female home ranges mostly coincide with that of their mates.
+Outside the breeding season, males and females usually roost separately.
+Each owl might have around three favoured sites in which to conceal themselves by day.
+These sites may be visited for short periods during the night.
+Roosting sites include holes in trees, fissures in cliffs, disused buildings, chimneys, haylofts, and are often small in comparison to the owls nesting sites.
 As the breeding season approaches, the birds move back to the vicinity of the chosen nest to roost.

-The diet of the barn owl has been much studied; the items consumed can be ascertained by identifying the prey fragments in the pellets of indigestible matter that the bird regurgitates.
-Studies of diet have been made in most parts of the bird’s range, and in moist temperate areas over 90% of the prey tends to be small mammals, whereas in hot, dry, unproductive areas, the proportion is lower, and a great variety of other creatures are eaten depending on local abundance.
-Most prey is terrestrial but bats and birds are taken, as well as lizards, amphibians and insects.
+The diet of the barn owl can be ascertained by investigating fragments of indigestible matter regurgitated in pellets.
+Studies have shown that 90% of the owl’s prey in temperate areas is small mammals.
+In hot, dry, unproductive regions, a great variety of other creatures are eaten.
+Most prey is terrestrial, but bats and birds are taken, as well as lizards, amphibians and insects.

-The average lifespan of a barn owl in the wild is around 4 years.
+The average lifespan of a barn owl in the wild is around four years.